Ball High School: New location

 In 1968 Central High School, the high school for African-Americans, consolidated into Ball High School.
-With the closure of Central High Ball High became a very early social experiment for complete school integration and busing.
+With the closure of Central, Ball High became a very early social experiment for complete school integration and busing.
 While there were rumblings in the community around the unacceptability of integration, integration worked at Ball High School.
 Much of the reason for integration's success was due to the success of the integrated athletics teams.
 Multiple conference and state titles were won during the early seventies and as a result the community rallied behind Ball High School quickly.
 Leadership on the sports teams was critical to assure that teammates stayed focused on winning and kept the black-white issue completely buried.
 In the mid-1970s, a state-of-the-art media center was added at Ball High South campus and air-conditioning was installed for the first time.
 The forty-year-old school received a major $1.5 million renovation and update in 1980.
 The most recent repairs, in 2004 and 2005, were made possible through school bonds which were in political standstill for seven years.

 In the 2000s, rising real estate costs in Galveston forced many families to move to other areas, including League City, Texas City, and La Marque.
 This meant an exodus of children from the Galveston ISD and into other school districts.
-If Hurricane Katrina evacuees and out-of-district students are excluded, Galveston ISD lost 12% of its students between the 2002-2003 school year and the 2006-2007 school year; Ball High School is affected as it is the only public high school in Galveston.
+If Hurricane Katrina evacuees and out-of-district students are excluded, Galveston ISD lost 12% of its students between the 2002–2003 school year and the 2006–2007 school year; Ball High School is affected as it is the only public high school in Galveston.